 |Finland's government resigns

-Finland's entire government has resigned.
-It wanted to pass some laws on social welfare and healthcare reform.
-Its goals were an important part of its plans for Finland.
-However, politicians in the government voted against the plans.
-Finland's Prime Minister Juha Sipila said he was "hugely disappointed".
-He said he and his colleagues would stay on as a "caretaker" government until elections in April.
-Mr Sipila wanted to change Finland's health and welfare system.
-He said it must change because Finland's population is aging.
-It is under a lot of financial pressure.
-The government hoped its planned reforms would save up to $3.4 billion over the next decade.
+Finland's government has resigned.
+It wanted to make welfare and healthcare reforms.
+However, politicians voted against the reforms.
+Finland's leader Juha Sipila was "hugely disappointed".
+He said he would stay in a "caretaker" government until elections in April.
+The reforms were because Finland's population is aging.
+It is under financial pressure.
+The government's planned reforms would save $3.4 billion over the next ten years.

-Many politicians in Finland believe the government is making a big mistake by resigning.
-They think it would have been better for the government to stay in power until next month's elections.
-Prime Minister Sipila said resigning was the right thing to do because it did not get support for its plans.
-He told reporters: "The conclusion I've drawn is that my government has no choice but to hand in its letter of resignation.
+Politicians think the government resigning is a mistake.
+They want the government to stay in power until the elections.
+Mr Sipila said it had no support.
+He said: "My government has no choice but to [resign].
 I'll shoulder my responsibility."
-One of Mr Sipila's colleagues agreed that it was right for the government to resign.
-Antti Kaikkonen, a senior member of the Centre Party, said: "If anyone asks what political responsibility means, then I would say that this resignation is an example".
+Sipila's colleagues said it was right the government resigned.
+One senior member said: "If anyone asks what political responsibility means, then I would say that this resignation is an example".